Signed in as:

 You may apply for asylum regardless of your immigration status, whether you are in the United States legally or illegally.

-You must apply for asylum within one year of your arrival to the United States unless you can demonstrate that there are changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances directly related to your failure to file within one year.
-You must apply for asylum within a reasonable time given the circumstances.
-Changed or extraordinary circumstances may include certain changes in the conditions in your country, changes in your own circumstances, and other events.
-You may include your spouse and children (under the age of 21 and unmarried) who are in the United States on your application.
+It is important to note that you must apply for asylum within one year of your arrival in the United States unless you can demonstrate changed circumstances that materially affect your eligibility for asylum or extraordinary circumstances related to your delay in filing.
+You should apply for asylum within a reasonable time based on the circumstances.
+Changed or extraordinary circumstances may include significant changes in conditions in your home country, alterations in your personal situation, and other relevant events.
+Your spouse and children (under 21 and unmarried) who are in the United States can be included in your asylum application.

-You may apply for employment authorization if 150 days have passed since you filed your complete asylum application, excluding any delays caused by you (such as a request to reschedule your interview) and no decision has been made on your application.
+Once you file your complete asylum application, you may apply for employment authorization if 150 days have passed, excluding any delays caused by your actions, such as rescheduling your interview, and if no decision has been made yet on your application.

-The two ways of obtaining asylum in the United States are through the affirmative process and the defensive process.
+The asylum process in the United States can occur through two main pathways: the affirmative process and the defensive process.

 **Affirmative Asylum Processing:**